UKHD-NP/atacseq_snakemake_new/README.md

 # ATAC-seq Snakemake Pipeline

+ATAC-seq (Assay for Transposase-Accessible Chromatin using sequencing) is a widely used method to profile genome-wide chromatin accessibility.
+By leveraging the Tn5 transposase, which preferentially inserts sequencing adapters into open chromatin regions, ATAC-seq provides insights into regulatory elements such as promoters, enhancers, and transcription factor binding sites.

-A modular Snakemake workflow for ATAC-seq data analysis, inspired by [snakeATAC](https://sebastian-gregoricchio.github.io/snakeATAC/) and best practices from ENCODE and nf-core ATAC-seq.
+This is a modular Snakemake workflow for ATAC-seq data analysis, inspired by [snakeATAC](https://sebastian-gregoricchio.github.io/snakeATAC/) and best practices from ENCODE and nf-core ATAC-seq.
+It automates the analysis of ATAC-seq data from raw sequencing reads to processed results, including trimmed FASTQ files, aligned BAM files, peak calls, normalized coverage tracks, and quality control metrics.

 ### Key Features
 1. **Adapter Trimming**: Removes sequencing adapters using Cutadapt.